codeparkhouston/git-workshop-handbook/02-git-together/03-commit.md

 > **Info** Show how to do a `git commit -m "_____"`.
 >
 > Discuss why commit messages are helpful.
+>
+> Once they've committed, show the team how they can switch back to the orignal branch with `git checkout master` and point out how the project files in their text editors have changed.
+Switch back to their working branches.

 {%endmode %}